NetApp/harvest/cmd/tools/grafana/README.md

 $ bin/grafana export --addr my.grafana.server:3000 --directory /path/to/export/directory
 ```

-By default the dashboards are connected to the `Prometheus` datasource defined in Grafana.
+By default, the dashboards are connected to the `Prometheus` datasource defined in Grafana.
 If your datasource has a different name, use the `--datasource` flag during import/export.